Ivordir/YALPS/README.md

     result: number

     /**
-     * An array of variables and their coefficients that add up to `result`
-     * while satisfying the constraints of the problem.
+     * An array of variables and their coefficients that add up to `result` while satisfying the constraints of the problem.
      * Variables with a coefficient of `0` are not included in this by default.
-     * In the case that `status` is `"unbounded"`,
-     * `variables` may contain one variable which is (one of) the unbounded variable(s).
      */
     variables: [VariableKey, number][]
 }

-/** An object specifying the options for the solver. */ interface Options {
+interface Options {
     /**
-     * Numbers equal to or less than precision are treated as zero.
+     * Numbers with magnitude equal to or less than the provided precision are treated as zero.
      * Similarly, the precision determines whether a number is sufficiently integer.
      * The default value is `1E-8`.
     */